cs3110/textbook/src/chapters/interp/substitution.md

 There are a few important OCaml constructs omitted from this core language, including recursive functions, exceptions, mutability, and modules.
-Types are also missing; core OCaml does not have any type checking.
+Types are also missing; Core OCaml does not have any type checking.
 Nonetheless, there is enough in this core language to keep us entertained.

 ## Evaluating Core OCaml in the Substitution Model